neondatabase/website/content/docs/extensions/pgrag.md

 - **Reranking**

-  This function reranks chunks against the question using a small but best-in-class model that runs locally on the database server.
+  This function reranks chunks against the question using a small but best-in-class model that runs locally on your Postgres server.

   - `rag_jina_reranker_v1_tiny_en.rerank_distance(text, text) -> real`